For information on the COVID-19 lockdown and Term 4 for ACT public Schools – go to COVID-19 school arrangements - Education (act.gov.au)

 Alfred Hill Drive

-Mount Rogers Primary provides education for students from preschool to year 6.
-The suburbs of Flynn, Melba and Spence are our current priority placement areas.
-Please see our Enrolments webpage for a description of our current enrolment policies.
-Our school includes three preschools, two off-site in Flynn and Spence as well as one adjacent to the primary school in Melba.
-The school provides an early intervention preschool program at the Flynn site.
+Mount Rogers Primary School provides education for students from preschool to year 6.
+The suburbs of Flynn, Melba and Spence are our current priority enrolment area (PEA).
+Our school includes three preschools, two offsite in Flynn and Spence as well as one adjacent to our Primary School in Melba.

-I am proud to be Principal of Mount Rogers Primary and invite you to learn more about our school through this website.
+I am grateful and proud to be Principal of Mount Rogers Primary School and invite families to contact the school if you would like to learn more about what our school offers.